Early Years Curriculum Map Term 3

 - Can I understand the purpose of and experiment with hardware such as cameras, computers, IPads, voice recorders etc.?

 We will touch on this across the curriculum, both within the classroom and through specialist lessons.
 Areas covered will include:

-- Talk confidently about own experiences of animals.
+- Talk confidently about favourite tales/ characters.